Guide to Traditional 401(k)s, Roth 401(k)s, and Safe Harbor 401(k)s

 3. Empowering Employees

 With saveday, employees can contribute up to $22,500 in 2023.
-Having the ability to contribute more into their retirement accounts puts employees much closer to their retirement goals than with an IRA.
+Having the ability to contribute more to their retirement accounts puts employees much closer to their retirement goals than with an IRA.
 But that’s not all.
 Employees can also enjoy employer matching, profit sharing, and vesting schedules unavailable in state plans.

 4. Streamlined Administration